-- For the West Sector, it is a joint project with the Quebec government (ministère du Développement durable, de l'Environnement et de la Lutte contre les changements climatiques (MDDELCC)). - For the East Sector, JCCBI coordinates its efforts with the MDDELCC and the City of Montreal.
+- For the West Sector, it is a joint project with the Quebec government (ministère du Développement durable, de l'Environnement et de la Lutte contre les changements climatiques (MDDELCC)). - For the East Sector, JCCBI is working with the MDDELCC and the City of Montreal.

-3.2.6.
+2.3.7.
 Major Projects

 JCCBI is currently carrying out major work on the bridges and related structures under its responsibility.
-Below is a description of the main achievements in Q2:
+Below is a description of the main achievements in Q3: